Self-hosted deployment

 • PostgreSQL 14+ (or use the provided container)

-• A domain name with a TLS certificate (for production deployments)
+• A domain name and TLS certificate for production deployments

 • At least one LLM API key (OpenAI, Anthropic, or Google)